Conduitry/defiler/API.md

 Manually insert a non-physical `File`, running it through all the transforms.

+For convenience, you can also call this with a plain old JavaScript object, and a new `File` instance will be created for you with fields `Object.assign`ed from the object.

 Returns a `Promise` to indicate when all processing is complete.

 ### `close()`